Armando Ibañez

 Producer - Director - Screenwriter - Editor - Consultant - Speaker

-Armando Ibañez is a filmmaker and activist from Acapulco, Mexico, who lives in Los Angeles, CA. At age seven, he began his passion for film while watching Mexican cinema from the 1950s.
-After obtaining his GED and an Associate's degree in Film and TV Production from Cerritos Community College, Ibañez began his journey in filmmaking.
+Armando Ibañez is a filmmaker and activist from Acapulco, Mexico, based in Los Angeles, CA. At the age of seven, he developed a passion for film while watching Mexican cinema from the 1950s.
+After earning his GED and an Associate’s degree in Film and TV Production from Cerritos College, Ibañez began building a body of work rooted in authentic, community-centered storytelling.

-His first film project was the award-winning web series Undocumented Tales (2016), a groundbreaking narrative exploring the life of an undocumented and queer server in Los Angeles.
-The series garnered critical acclaim, earning four nominations at the Los Angeles Web Festival in 2018, including Outstanding Writing, Outstanding Directing, and Outstanding Drama Series, with Ibañez winning for Outstanding Lead Actor.
-In 2019, Armando received the Entrepreneurship Fund from Immigrants Rising to finish the third season.
-The series ran for four seasons, with its final season premiering in 2023 and earning three additional LA WEBFEST nominations.
-Undocumented Tales has been screened nationwide at universities, community spaces, and film festivals, including Outfest.
+He created the award-winning web series Undocumented Tales (2016–2023), a groundbreaking narrative exploring the life of an undocumented and queer server in Los Angeles.
+The series received critical acclaim, earning multiple nominations at the Los Angeles Web Festival, including Outstanding Writing, Directing, and Drama Series, with Ibañez winning Outstanding Lead Actor.
+In 2019, he received the Immigrants Rising Entrepreneurship Fund to complete the third season.
+Over four seasons, Undocumented Tales was screened nationwide at universities, community spaces, and film festivals, including Outfest, and has been used to spark conversations around migration, identity, and LGBTQ+ experiences.

-In 2020, Ibañez founded Ibanez Productions to amplify untold stories.
-That same year, the Sundance Institute selected him as an Uprise Fellow, and the Center For Cultural Power selected him as an Artists Disruptors Fellow.
-His commitment to representing marginalized voices continued with TransLatin@ Migrations, a short series highlighting the experiences of immigrant transgender women.
+In 2020, Ibañez founded Ibanez Productions to amplify stories from underrepresented communities.
+That same year, he was selected as a Sundance Institute Uprise Fellow and a Screenwriting Disruptors Fellow with the Center for Cultural Power.
+His commitment to visibility and care-driven storytelling continued with TransLatin@ Migrations, a short documentary series highlighting the experiences of immigrant transgender women.